 Perhaps I was "fortunate" (if that's the right word) in discovering Lewis Mumford's masterwork The Pentagon of Power (1971) in the first year of its UK publication.
 Then being gifted with a first edition copy of The Limits to Growth (1972) the following year.
 Living and working in Bermuda at the time, I found myself in the middle of a vast unplanned global experiment.
-The dilemmas of "growth" were already playing out on this once pristine 20-square-mile sub-tropical island some 1,000 Km (774 miles) south of New York City.
-The post-war years found this isolated fragment of British colonialism addicted to growth and the income it created.
-But, as with so many other places, it was also struggling to contain the accompanying pressures and dilemmas.
+The dilemmas of "growth" were already playing out on this once pristine 20-square-mile 50 years on from The Limits to Growth, what did we learn and what's next?